-You know what one of your computer’s biggest enemies is?
-Heat.
+If you are searching for air cooling vs liquid cooling then you know what one of your computer’s biggest enemies is.

 Heat can kill your computer’s insides as quick as a snap of a finger if you’re not careful.
 That’s why it’s important to have a good cooling system for your CPU, in order to prevent overheating your precious investment.

 Maybe you’ve been using air cooling for years now and think it’s the best kind of cooling there is.
 Or perhaps you saw an ad or article about liquid cooling and now you’re interested.
 Maybe you’re even thinking of switching to liquid cooling.
 Whatever your reason may be, one thing’s for sure: you want to know about air cooling vs. liquid cooling and what makes one better (or worse!) than the other.

 In this article, we’ll tell you everything you need to know about these two types of CPU cooling, and what you need to know before deciding on the perfect one for your system.

 Air cooling vs. liquid cooling explained

 You want to keep your CPU always cool and chill, and for years, the best way to do this was through air cooling.
 In an air-cooled system, fans work hard in order to ensure that everything is kept cool at all times.
 These fans surround your CPU’s components and are very powerful, with an internal fan that does the cooling and an external fan that pushes out the hot air, effectively cooling everything down when things get hot.